Mirantis/mke-docs/content/docs/configuration/tls-certificates.md

 4. Click **Save**.

-## Use the CLI to align your TLS certificates and keys
+## Use the CLI to align TLS artifacts

 1. Create a new TLS certificate and key signed by a trusted CA. These must include:
    - external IP address